 4. Let up off the back gas when it feels heavy

-You do not have to walk fast to make progress.
+You do not have to run at a break-neck pace fast to make progress.
 Monitor your speed with the talk test: you have to be able to talk quietly during training without gasping for breath.
 If that is not the case, reduce your speed so that you can walk more comfortably.

 5. Be nice to your body